-The final outturn is just under £1m favourable to the February 2023 forecast to the original budget, with reduced draws on earmarked reserves which have been protected as far as possible and in some cases even replenished.
+The final outturn is just under £0.9m favourable to the February 2024 forecast to the original budget, with reduced draws on earmarked reserves which have been protected as far as possible and in some cases even replenished.
 With the uncertainty in relation to future funding local government projections indicating the potential for longer term deficits, the Transitional Reserve will be used to ensure that the council is able to maintain services and produce a balanced budget while it continues its programme of identifying and implementing cost savings as part of the Medium Term Financial Strategy.
-A balanced budget has been set for 2023/24 and the level of reserves are expected to be adequately maintained to provide a robust medium term financial strategy.
+A balanced budget has been set for 2024/25 to 2025/26 and the level of reserves are expected to be adequately maintained to provide a robust medium term financial strategy.